Vacuum Processing Systems

 When superior performance is a requirement.

 Vacuum Processing Systems (VPS), LLC designs and develops environmentally safe industrial cleaning systems that operate in vacuums.
-Based on patented vacuum-to-vacuum solvent cleaning methods that operate efficiently with many different solvents, both flammable and non-flammable, these systems provide highly effective cleaning and etching of industrial parts and components, leaving no solvents or residue behind.
-The vacuum—and how they apply it—makes all the difference!
+Based on patented vacuum-to-vacuum solvent cleaning methods that operate efficiently with a wide range of solvents, both flammable and non-flammable, these systems provide highly effective cleaning and resin extraction from industrial parts and components, leaving no solvents or residue behind.
+The vacuum—and how it is applied—makes all the difference!

 Spend some time with us at VPS to learn more about these advanced industrial cleaning technologies!